-- generates the keys in a physically secured environment as described in section 5.1 of this CP/CPS; - generates the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge as disclosed in section 6.2.1 of this CP/CPS; - generates the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in section 6.2.2 of this CP/CPS; - logs its CA key generation activities and log all physical access during the key ceremony as disclosed in section 5.4; and - maintains effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in Section 6.2 of this CP/CPS and its Key Generation Script.
+- 1. generates the keys in a physically secured environment as described in this CP/CPS; - 2. generates the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge; - 3. generates the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in section 6.2.1 of this CP/CPS; - 4. logs its CA key generation activities; and - 5. maintains effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in this CP/CPS and (if applicable) its Key Generation Script.

-6.1.1.2 RA KEY PAIR GENERATION
+6.1.1.2.
+RA Key Pair Generation